 These are typically led by a licensed therapist and focus on providing a therapeutic environment for individuals to discuss their struggles with alcohol.
 Therapy groups can be found in various settings, including hospitals, clinics, and private practices.

-How to Find Support Groups
+How to Find the Right Support Group for You

 Finding the right support group can take some time and effort, but it’s worth it.
 Here are some steps to help you get started: